iris-edu/webserviceshell/docs/WebServiceShell-2.4.x.md

 IPADDRESS - client IP, may be affected by network topology<br />
 APPNAME - value from appName configuration parameter<br />
 VERSION - value from version configuration parameter<br />
-CLIENTNAME - dummy string, not currently in use<br />
+CLIENTNAME - returns the remote host name, usually as an IP<br />
 HOSTNAME - host name of WSS server<br />
 If a user is authenticated, then this value is included:
 AUTHENTICATEDUSERNAME - authenticated user name